GingerEater/transformation/README.md

 # transformation
-complement of paper “Transformation Networks for Target-Oriented Sentiment Classification”
+The implementation complement of paper “Transformation Networks for Target-Oriented Sentiment Classification”